The second season of Gentleman Jack will finally arrive on our screens in 2021.

 Set in Halifax, West Yorkshire in 1832, the BBC’s hit period drama series premiered in May 2019, becoming the most successful launch of the year for a new BBC drama.

-Gentleman Jack was quickly renewed for another eight hour-long episodes and begin was set to begin last June in the north of England.
+Gentleman Jack was quickly renewed for another eight hour-long episodes and production was set to begin last June in the north of England.

 The BBC commented: “Together with independent health and safety consultants, in full consultation with industry partners and the local authorities, and in accordance with all current government guidelines on Covid-19, Gentleman Jack’s production team will adhere to comprehensive protocols to ensure that the new series is produced in a safe and responsible manner during this time of global pandemic.”

 The new season will again be based on the real life diaries of Anne Lister, which were partly written in code, with every part of Lister’s story based in historical fact and the five million words she wrote in her journals.

 Suranne Jones (Doctor Foster) and Sophie Rundle (Peaky Blinders) will be back as Anne Lister and Ann Walker, alongside Gemma Whelan (Game of Thrones) as Marian Lister, Gemma Jones (Last Tango in Halifax) as Aunt Anne Lister, and Timothy West (EastEnders) as Jeremy Lister.